Brother Jonathan (novel): Plot

 Walter is severely wounded during the Battle of Harlem Heights and he returns to his Quaker hosts.
 He is nursed by the daughter in the household, Ruth Ashley, who has held unrequited romantic feelings for him since he arrived in New York a year earlier.
 Meanwhile, Walter is haunted by the dreams of Jonathan Peters.
 Walter recovers and hears that Olive is dying, so he ventures to visit her in an Indigenous settlement outside the city.
 Along the way, he witnesses Nathan Hale's execution and is nearly executed himself.
 Bald Eagle liberates Walter from enchantment by an Indigenous witch named Hannah, which had been causing his dreams of Jonathan and related suicidal thoughts.
 Upon meeting with Olive, Walter learns that her love for him is causing her death.
 She makes a contradictory statement regarding whether Walter should marry Edith, then dies.

 Edith tells Walter that the real Warwick had a brother who is using Warwick's name to escape punishment for committing crimes.
 It becomes unclear whether Abraham's murder victim was Warwick or the brother.
 Walter visits Edith where she is staying with Benedict Arnold.
 He witnesses her in a possibly romantic exchange with Jonathan and leaves without seeking an explanation from either.
-He rushes to Emma's home, seduces her, sleeps with her, and proposes marriage.
-Opposed to the institution of marriage, Emma refuses, but offers him advice.
+He rushes to Emily's home, seduces her, sleeps with her, and proposes marriage.
+Opposed to the institution of marriage, Emily refuses, but offers him advice.
 Walter sees her as a more upstanding character than before.

 Walter learns that Jonathan and Benedict Arnold are collaborating as traitors.
 Harry pursues them and wounds Jonathan.
-Emma gives birth to Walter's child.
-Walter considers marrying Emma until the child dies.
-Emma advises Walter to return to Edith and he leaves Emma with a letter to deliver to Edith if he should die.
+Emily gives birth to Walter's child.
+Walter considers marrying Emily until the child dies.
+Emily advises Walter to return to Edith and he leaves Emily with a letter to deliver to Edith if he should die.

 Edith tells Walter more about Warwick and his brother.
 She tells him to attend a meeting of Indigenous Penobscot leaders to learn more.
 Walter travels to the Massachusetts District of Maine and sees the results of the Burning of Falmouth.
 At Indian Island he learns of his distant Penobscot and Mohawk ancestry and meets up with Edith.
 He finds Warwick/Jonathan, whose real name is Robert Evans.
 Robert is his real father but thought Walter was Abraham's son and that Walter was responsible for the accidental infant death of Robert's other son.
 Robert's twin brother George Evans was the man murdered by Abraham.
 Harry is Walter's cousin, the illegitimate son of Abraham's sister and George.
 The novel closes: "Walter and Edith were happy: and Warwick Savage – alias, Jonathan Peters – alias, Robert Evans – he, though not happy, was no longer bad, or foolish."